42videobricks/42videobricks-php-client/docs/Api/TagsApi.md

 List Video Tags

-Retrieve a list of all tags assigned to videos.
+Return the list of tags created and set to videos

 ### Example